Asmojane/code-n-create/thoughts/univers_individuels_EN.md

 ### The Uncertainty Principle: Observation Changes Reality

 In quantum physics, **Heisenberg’s uncertainty principle** shows that **the very act of observing changes the state of what is observed**.
 It’s as if, by perceiving the world, I’m already altering what I’m perceiving.
 This idea reinforces the concept that **my reality is co-created** by my perceptions.
 It’s not just that I observe a neutral external world: **by observing it, I’m already changing it**.

+# Conclusion: The Illusion of Identity and Multiple Realities

+We are multiple.
+I am multiple, even within my own existence, as the "me" of yesterday no longer exists in the same way, and with it disappears its universe, its own reality.
+Every interaction creates a new universe, a new reality, distinct from the one I may have shared with someone else before.
+We are sometimes surprised to see our words change depending on the context or the person we’re speaking with, but maybe that’s because we change at every moment.
+There could be as many versions of us as there are other people, as many realities as there are interactions.
+In the end, perhaps we are not a single person, but an entanglement of temporary identities, constantly renewing themselves.

+Perhaps the energy we expend daily is mainly to keep ourselves in the illusion of coherence, to maintain the idea that our identity is stable and continuous.
+This work seems necessary, like a compromise between all these versions of ourselves, to preserve the appearance of a stable timeline.
+This continuity is maintained by our memories, sometimes carefully chosen, sometimes distorted to better fit the narrative we need to believe.

+Thus, reality seems to bend under our perceptions.
+Our memories, our morals, our senses: these may be tools designed to keep us within this illusion of identity, like guardians filtering out the inconsistencies.
+These filters create the impression of continuity, a bridge between each individual universe we share with others, even though, in truth, we are likely a multiplicity of realities, constantly recreated through our interactions and experiences.